-This Scholarship is designed to attract Undergrad and Graduate students of outstanding academic achievement from Australia to undertake a Middle Eastern Studies Summer Program at the Hebrew University of Jerusalem.
+This Scholarship is offered to attract Australian students, graduates and professionals of outstanding academic achievement who have completed at least one year of undergrad in Business, NFP Management, Economics, and Entrepreneurship to undertake a Summer Program at the Hebrew University of Jerusalem.

 Eligibility for Scholarship

-The successful candidate will be eligible to apply the scholarship to undertake any one of the listed courses.
-The application must be submitted online to the Australian Friends of the Hebrew University office in Sydney, by April 10th.
+The successful candidate will be eligible to apply the scholarship to any one of the listed courses.
+The application must be submitted online to the Australian Friends of the Hebrew University office in Sydney, by April 25th 2014.

 The candidates will be notified towards the end of April of the status of their application.

 The Scholarship will be paid to the Hebrew University and will cover the tuition and housing costs of one of the courses listed below.
 In addition, the student will receive a stipend of AUD 1,000 towards their living expenses during the course of their studies.
 The scholarship requires approval of the Australian Friends Academic Committee.

 1. Start Ups and Innovation: The Israeli Model, July 3 to 31, 2014: